What is The Forge in Lemont?

 What to Wear

 Sun hats are nice to have when you’re out on the water.
 I wore sunglasses throughout the day and would recommend that as well.
-Closed-toe shoes are a must if you want to participate in the activities.
+Closed-toe, athletic shoes are a must if you want to participate in the activities.
+While Crocs are closed, they don’t provide the support and stability you’ll need when climbing or jumping through the activities.

 What to Bring

 The Forge: Lemont Quarries has lunch and dinner options, which we will highlight in the What to Eat section, but you can also pack a cooler.
-I packed a lunch and left it in the car until we were ready to eat.
-I also brought cold snacks, like watermelon and grapes to stay hydrated and cool.
+I packed snacks and left it in the car until we were ready to eat.
 There are plenty of picnic tables with umbrellas in the grill area and also picnic tables under tents throughout the park.
-You are welcome to bring your own food or buy their grab and go meals too.
+You are welcome to bring your own food or buy their meals, too.

 Activities at The Forge: Lemont Quarries